add2cal/docs/src/recipes/rsvp.md

 * Go to the event overview and create a new event.
 * At the very top, activate the RSVP type.
 * You can also drop the Add to Calendar Button functionality here.
 This way, we will not show any Add to Calendar Buttons at the form after the signup.
 * Also mind the event distribution switch.
-When active, we show the date and details on the landingpage and also send an ics file to the user via email.
+When active, we show the date and details on the landing page and also send an ics file to the user via email.
 When inactive, you would have a pure signup form, which is not bound to any date and time at all.
 * Next select or specify a group.
 This is basically a container for the event.
 It can be helpful to organize multiple RSVP events in a meaningful way.
 * The date setup speaks for itself.
 * Finally, at the bottom, you select your already set up RSVP template and style.